JiuTongBro/vqnerf_release/README.md

 Aborted (core dumped)
 ```
 This suggests that some libs are missed in your CUDA.
 To avoid mess up your CUDA env, you can manually download and place them, following [this link](https://stackoverflow.com/questions/76646474/could-not-load-library-libcublaslt-so-12-error-libcublaslt-so-12-cannot-open) for solution.

+- We found that multiple factors of the running environment (e.g. tf-cuda-cudnn versions) could affect the floating point error in tf-gpu.
+And the accumulated error could influence the reproducibility of the experiments.
+To reproduce our results stably, you may download our [pretrained weights](https://drive.google.com/drive/folders/1CEH4WB70GYb4Swnj0In_dgz2xRqbAb-v?usp=sharing).

 (Optional) Check the environment: